tutorgen/hpit_services/README.md

 1. `brew install mongodb sqlite`
 2. (optional) Install postgresql with Postgres.app found here: http://postgresapp.com/

+Install the libpq headers, using: `sudo apt-get install libpq-dev`.
+Try running `pg_config --version` to ensure it installed correctly.

+psycopg2 will be installed later with Pip.

 #### Installing NodeJS and NPM

 HPIT's administrative frontend relies heavily on CoffeeScript and LESScss.
-CoffeeScript and LESScss are NodeJS packages and so you will need to download and install node to be able to run the HPIT server.
+CoffeeScript and LESScss are NodeJS packages and so you will need to download and install node version 0.10.3 to be able to run the HPIT server.
 Luckily on Max OSX this is a relatively trivial task.

 * `brew install node`
 * `npm install coffeescript-compiler less`